 The following steps will get you on your way to neighborhood preparedness:

 - Review the MYN Meeting Guide (link opens a PDF).
 A quick review will increase your comfort level with the idea of organizing your neighbors.
 The guide explains each step of the program.
 You can download the MYN packet here.
 Additional helpful documents here.

-- Visit the Bainbridge Public Library to check out a MYN training DVD.
+- Visit the Bainbridge Public Library to check out the MYN training DVD.
 It’s a short 20-minute video on how to duct your own MYN party.

 - Contact the Bainbridge Island Fire Department to request copies of the MYN booklets, flyers and other materials needed for your neighborhood gathering.
 If you live in a larger neighborhood, consider limiting the meeting to less than 20 homes.